If you’re looking for free CRM software, you’re probably in one of the following situations

 The most advanced Trello CRM by Crmble – almost entirely free of charge

 If you’re looking for a simple CRM tool that’s powerful enough to manage your sales pipeline, try Crmble.
 It’s easy to learn and set up on your Trello board in just a few minutes.
 Here are the different functionalities you will find:

 - Get instant access to your customers’ contact information with the “Crmble fields”.
 A key feature that helps you stay organized and offers consistent data collection and great integration possibilities with third-party services.

 - A popular Trello feature is the ability to import a CSV file into Trello and turn your lines into cards on your Trello boards.
 Easily migrate your contact list to your board with Crmble!

 - Whether you are using Google Forms, Typeform, Facebook Lead Ads etc., you can sync your leads directly into your board with Crmble.

-- It’s a much more advanced tool and makes adding the right layers ofautomation easy.
+- It’s a much more advanced tool that makes it easy to add the right layers ofautomation.